jasonnoahchoi/react-native-simple-share/README.md

 3. In XCode, in the project navigator, select your project.
 Add `libRNSimpleShare.a` to your project's `Build Phases` ➜ `Link Binary With Libraries`
 4. Run your project (`Cmd+R`)<

+#### Cocoapods

+1. Add the RNSimpleShare plugin dependency to your `Podfile`, pointing at the path where NPM installed it

+    ```ruby
+    pod 'RNSimpleShare', :path => '../node_modules/react-native-simple-share'
+    ```

+2. Run `pod install`

+*NOTE: The RNSimpleShare `.podspec` depends on the `React` pod, and so in order to ensure that it can correctly use the version of React Native that your app is built with, please make sure to define the `React` dependency in your app's `Podfile` as explained [here](https://facebook.github.io/react-native/docs/integration-with-existing-apps.html#podfile).*

 #### Android

 1. Open up `android/app/src/main/java/[...]/MainActivity.java`